Banana Split Lasagna

 The recipe was added to your Recipes.

 Five different layers, each with a wonderful flavor, will make this Banana Split Lasagna as mouth-watering as can be.
 This dessert lasagna recipe is incredibly easy to make, thanks in part to the fact that there's no baking involved.
 All of the flavors you love about a classic banana split (banana, strawberries, pineapple, and chocolate, for instance) are combined into this layered dessert.
 This make-ahead layered dessert can be made the night before your next potluck or other get-together.
-There is no denying this dessert will be a hit with any crowd!
+There is no denying this no bake dessert will be a hit with any crowd!

 The only hard part about making this dessert is just waiting for it to chill enough in your refrigerator!
 This Test Kitchen treat is a definite must-make.
 It's got five layers of refreshing and sweet flavors that come together to create one delectable dessert.
 Creamy and decadent, this will be one recipe you won't be able to resist!

 Chilling Time4 hr

 Make Ahead RecipeYes

 - 1/2 cup butter, melted

 - 8 ounces cream cheese, at room temperature

 - 3 1/2 cups + 2 tablespoons of cold milk, divided

 - 1 container (23-ounce) frozen, sliced strawberries, thawed and drained well